 - Reflecting on your day and writing in a gratitude journal

-If we can’t immediately change how much we’re working, we can at least make changes to help us recover from our long days.
-Take time to properly recover, mentally and physically, and you’ll be setting yourself up for more productive days, a better work life balance, and a happier, healthier life.
+Take time to properly recover, both mentally and physically, and you’ll be setting yourself up for more productive days, a better work-life balance, and a happier, healthier life.